JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 - **`pypeline_bit_manip_info`.** The name of a bit-manip entity encodes widths and constant positions but not which primitive produced it — `uint8_uint1_3` is either a bit-slice assign or a `bit_assign()` call, and `int16_0_0` is a bit read.
-AUTOFSM has to re-emit these as source when it decomposes something, and a soft adder's body is almost entirely bit reads and `bit_assign`s: without this table, descending into one would fail to regenerate and silently fall back to keeping the operation atomic.
+AUTO_FSM has to re-emit these as source when it decomposes something, and a soft adder's body is almost entirely bit reads and `bit_assign`s: without this table, descending into one would fail to regenerate and silently fall back to keeping the operation atomic.